 - Demonstrate potential for long-term contributions to gerontological nursing

 - At an institution that is a member of NHCGNE

 If selected, Fellows must:

-- attend NHCGNE’s Annual Leadership Conference as well as the Gerontological Society of Americas (GSA) Annual Scientific Meeting.
+- Attend NHCGNE’s Annual Leadership Conference as well as the Gerontological Society of America (GSA) Annual Scientific Meeting.
 (Mentors are strongly encouraged to attend the Leadership Conference.)
 Both meetings are held annually in November.

 Professional Development Plan, Research Project and Mentor

 The application has two components: a professional development plan and a research proposal.
 The professional development plan details activities tailored to enhance the applicant’s preparation in research, teaching and leadership.
 Next, the applicant will propose a significant gerontological nursing research project consistent with the applicant’s interests and previous research or clinical experience.
 The applicant will also identify a mentor(s) who is a strong gerontological nurse scientist with whom the applicant will work, and provide a signed letter from the proposed mentor(s) outlining a plan for their work together.
 Each applicant must designate one individual as the primary mentor for the grant term.